Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: K -theory, wedge complexes, and configurations of points

 with the group in the denominator equals

 as the latter is the product

 From the identity

-in $ A \times A $ it is clear that this intersection contains the given subgroup, so we only have to show it is not larger.
-For this, choose a basis $ b_1,\dots,b_s $ of $ A_\tf $ and assume that, for some integers $ m_i $, the last position in
+in $ A \times A $ it is clear that this intersection contains the given subgroup.
+In order to show equality holds, choose a basis $ b_1,\dots,b_s $ of $ A_\tf $ and assume that, for some integers $ m_i $, the last position in